 In almost every class that I teach or organization that I coach I get the following question: “What metrics should we use to determine if a team is performing well?”
 I can tell from the context of the question that most people are asking about the development team role, not the full Scrum team (composed of a product owner, ScrumMaster, and development team) and not the organization as a whole.

 I agree there are times that I want to know how the development team is performing, so I will address that question in this blog.
 However, that question is of much less relevance to me than questions like: “How are we performing as an agile organization?” or “How is a Scrum team performing?”
 Answers to these questions provide insight at a more economically relevant and actionable level.
+In this post, I'll talk measuring team performance in a way that answers to those questions.

 At the organizational level I want to know if are we delivering desirable customer value in an efficient manner.
 To understand if we are, I would measure things like: